infinispan-demos/custom-datagrid-openshift/encrypt-cluster-comms/README.md

 * `HTTPS_NAME` sets the name that is associated with the TLS certificate in the keystore.
 * `HTTPS_PASSWORD` sets the password for the TLS certificate.

-Data Grid uses JGroups technology to encrypt cluster traffic with the following environment variables:
+Data Grid uses JGroups technology to encrypt traffic between clustered servers with the following environment variables:

 * `JGROUPS_ENCRYPT_KEYSTORE` specifes the name of a keystore that contains a secret key for encrypting cluster traffic.
 * `JGROUPS_ENCRYPT_SECRET` specifies the name of the OpenShift secret that contains the keystore.